In Chapter 15: Returning to Home Base

 - Follow the same relaxing sleep ritual every night.

-You can use questionnaires such as the Epworth Sleepiness Scale and the Pittsburgh Insomnia Rating Scale to assess the overall quality of your sleep and your risk of experiencing daytime sleepiness due to poor sleep.
+You can use questionnaires such as the Epworth Sleepiness Scale to assess the overall quality of your sleep and your risk of experiencing daytime sleepiness due to poor sleep.
 Tracking your sleep also can help you be more aware of patterns that help or hurt your sleep habits.
 Try a sleep log such as HPRC’s two-week sleep diary or a sleep-tracking function on a mobile or wearable device to shed light on your existing sleep routines and factors that might impact your quality of sleep.
 To learn more about how sleep impacts Warfighter performance and how to combat sleep debt, visit HPRC’s sleep infographic.

 Physical activity can effectively relieve stress.
 The act of physical exertion causes your body to release chemical substances (endorphins) similar in nature to opiates (sleep-inducing chemicals).
 Endorphins make you feel good and have no adverse effects, unlike many drugs.
 Regular exercise should be a scheduled part of any returning-home plan.
 It even can be in the form of enjoyable recreational activities such as camping, hiking, basketball, cycling, running, or weight lifting.
 You can share exercise activities with family members and friends too, helping your reintegration process.
 Or you can use exercise to create “alone time” if you need it.
 Making room for exercise will help keep life issues under control and promote relaxation.